Public Functions

 Arguments:

-• vs::AbstractVector{<:Real}: Velocity grid centered on the line core.
+• vs::AbstractVector{<:Real}: Velocity grid centered on the line core (m/s).

-• ζ_rt::Real: Isotropic radial-tangential macroturbulence velocity scale.
+• ζ_rt::Real: Isotropic macroturbulence velocity scale (m/s).

 Returns: